Previous dayMarch 25, 2026Next day

 88.7 km---✓ ReviewedUSGS →

-A magnitude 4.2 seismic event took place 52 km S of Mawlaik, Burma (Myanmar) on March 25, 2026 at 16:01 UTC.
-The hypocenter lay at 88.7 km, placing this in the intermediate depth category.
+A magnitude 4.2 earthquake was recorded 52 km S of Mawlaik, Burma (Myanmar) on March 25, 2026 at 16:01 UTC.
+This was a intermediate depth earthquake, focused at 88.7 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 23.172°N, 94.399°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: